 I guess I need to put a few pieces in other areas, huh…

 I was happy to see it had one stem with flowers but maybe it will have more in 2019.
 I tried several times to get better photos, but they were all blurry.
 I guess it is camera shy…

 Even though we have had a very hot and dry summer, the Sedum spurium ‘John Creech’ has been a great performer.
 They like supplemental water during the hotter months, but sometimes I am busy or I have to water the plants whose life depends on it.
 Even though it has been sometimes over a week between waterings, all the Sedum in the bed behind the old foundation always does great.

 The Sedum spurium ‘John Creech’ is a pretty good spreader and has been sneaking into the planter.

 We have made it through the winter once again.
 It wasn’t near as cold as last winter and we had periods of nice days followed by several snows.
-As always, Sedum spurium loses its lower leaves and retains the top leaves.
-Soon warmer temps will stay around and the Sedum will start growing once again.
+As always, Phedimus spurius/Sedum spurium loses its lower leaves and retains the top leaves.
+Soon warmer temps will stay around and this clump will start growing once again.